DaWe1992/Applied_ML_Fundamentals/README.md

 	<img src="https://github.com/DaWe1992/Applied_ML_Fundamentals/blob/master/img/data_science.png" width=400px>
 </p>

-The lecture *'Applied Machine Learning Fundamentals'* is supposed to give a general introduction into state-of-the-art machine learning algorithms and their applications.
+The lecture *'Artificial Intelligence and Machine Learning'* is supposed to provide in-depth insights into state-of-the-art machine learning algorithms and their applications.
 This Readme file provides you with all necessary information.
 It is structured as follows:

 1. 📜 Lecture contents